Universal communication part II: channels with memory: Introduction

 In the current paper, ideas from \cite{YL_UnivModuloAdditive} and \cite{YL_PriorPrediction} are combined to generalize the previous results.
 It is shown that the IFB capacity is asymptotically universally attainable for any channel with a fading memory, i.e. where the effect of the channel history on the far future is vanishing.
-In this sense, the two assumptions used in the previous paper \cite{YL_UnivModuloAdditive} are avoided as much as possible, and minimum assumptions are made on the channel.
+In this sense, the two assumptions used in the previous paper \cite{YL_UnivModuloAdditive} are avoided as much as possible, and the assumptions made on the channel are significantly minimized.
+The fading memory condition includes as particular cases memoryless arbitrarily varying channels as well as compound indecomposable finite state channels \cite{Gallager_InfoTheoryBook}.
+Here, an example is given of a class of finite state channels where the state is a non-homogenous Markov chain, which satisfy the fading memory condition.

 Considering channels where memory of the past is not necessarily fading, it may still be possible to communicate universally over the channel, if it is not maliciously designed like the password channel described above.
-The advantage of the IFB reference class which enables it to win over any universal system is its ability to determine such a codebook that will not only enable reliable transmission, but will also keep the channel in a favorable state, whereas the universal system does not know, at least initially, the long term effects of certain input symbols or distributions.
+The advantage of the IFB reference class which enables it to win over any universal system is its ability to determine such a codebook that will not only enable reliable transmission, but will also keep the channel in a favorable state, whereas the universal system does not know the long term effects of certain input symbols or distributions.
 An alternative formulation is proposed, where the reference system is crippled, so that it cannot enjoy the ability to shape the past: the encoder and decoder operate over finite blocks, however the error probability is required to be small in the worst case channel state (history) prior to each block, and average over blocks.
 This models a situation where the reference encoder and decoder are ``thrown'' each time into a different location in time, where the past state might have been arbitrary.
 It is not required to have good performance in each of these events, but only on average.
 This alternative reference system is termed ``arbitrary-finite-block'' (AFB) and the same universal system is shown to asymptotically approach the respective AFB capacity, without requiring that the channel memory is fading.
 This reference class is less natural than the IFB, yet it enables releasing constraints on the channel.

-Although the current result is purely theoretical, it supplies motivation for using competitive universality in communication.